mattstrom/typesafe-templates/README.md

 Outputs a string literal.

 ### Limitations
-Currently TypeScript treats all JSX elements as the same type (which can changed but only to one collective type).
+Currently TypeScript treats all JSX elements as the same type (which can be changed but only to one collective type).
 Therefore elements, when used as values, are treated as `any` and will not show type errors unless you manually typecast the element.
 Refactoring signatures, however, will work when using TS tooling to rearrange arguments.